 Books by Peter Zheutlin

-My newest book, The Dog Went Over the Mountain, will be published on September 3, 2019 by Pegasus Books.
+My newest book, The Dog Went Over the Mountain, was published on September 3, 2019 by Pegasus Books.

 With far more sand in the bottom of my hourglass than the top, I wanted to take one last Great American Road Trip and rediscover the country I last crossed by car in 1977, this time in the company of my best friend.